 - Asking you to spend time with them rather than friends

 - Excessive interest in your background, life, interests

 - Wanting to take things to the next level quickly

 So what does love bombing really look like day-to-day?

 The women who answered mentioned feeling like they found their soulmate.
 That their love bomber mirrored all of their interests and seemed like the perfect partner who would write them notes, text them good morning, and even send flowers to the office.

-Another clear indicator you’re potentially being love bombed is them taking an extreme interest in your passions, hobbies and past.
+Another example of love bombing is them taking an extreme interest in your passions, hobbies and past.
 As reported, they often use all of this information they gathered by making you vulnerable against you later.

 They may start calling, texting, and emailing you constantly to check up on you.
 In today’s digital society, love bombers have an easier time than ever in having constant contact and communication with you.
 They may even ask you to turn on your cell phone location or us IP tracking software to know where you are.
 Another reason to always use a VPN (but that’s a conversation for another day).

 Overall, the love bomber is attempting to win you over by manipulating you.
 That’s the ugly truth.
 You’ll have to take off your rose colored glasses to analyze your own situation.